-To create a duration metric with date attributes, you can now simply subtract the start date from the end date at the desired level of granularity (date, week, month, quarter, etc.).
+To create a duration metric with date attributes, subtract the start date from the end date at the desired level of granularity (date, week, month, quarter, and so on).

-In this case, [connection point] represents the primary key of the data set to which the date dimensions belong.
+The [connection point] represents the primary key of the data set to which the date dimensions belong.
 The BY statement specifies the granularity at which the date arithmetic is being carried out.
-We’ll explore this further in the following example, which uses an Event connection point to carry out date attribute arithmetic.

-Consider the case where we’re measuring the duration of events – each of which having a start date and end date.
+You want to measure the duration of events.
+The events have a start date and an end date.

-We’ve already set up our duration metric so all that remains is to specify that the metric should be aggregated at the event level.
-We can do this at the report level by simply adding the event attribute to the report from the How pane.
+To specify that the metric should be aggregated at the event level, add the event attribute to the report from the How pane.

-The result is a report displaying our event duration metric broken down by event.
+The resulting report displays the event duration metric broken down by event.

 The inner metric in the syntax above is known as a sub-metric, which in MAQL is always surrounded by double parentheses.
-The exception to this rule is when the sub-metric is defined separately and is merely being referenced within another metric.
-In that case, single parentheses are used:
+If you define the sub-metric separately and reference it within another metric, use single parentheses:

 SELECT AVG(Event Duration)

-In this case, the Event Duration metric would be pre-defined, and would have the following syntax:
+In this case, the Event Duration metric is pre-defined, and has the following syntax:

 SELECT Date (End Date) - Date (Start Date) BY Event

-The result of our new metric is a single metric value that represents the average event duration.
+The result of the new metric is a single metric value that represents the average event duration.

-When we remove the event attribute from our report and change the visualization mode to Headline, our output will appear as follows:
+Remove the event attribute from the report and change the visualization mode to Headline to display a single number:

-And to see the Average Event Duration for each Type of event we could add the Type attribute to our report while leaving the metric’s definition unchanged.
+To see the Average Event Duration for each Type of event, add the Type attribute to the report: